I have been spending a ton of time working with the guys at T-Town MMA getting ready for

 at the gym.
 In classes I either teach or am participating in I end up running

-Fosters back in the karate school days will remember that
+the warm ups.
+Anyone that trained at Fosters back in the karate school days will remember that

 Jeff B used to own this position.
 Jeff would put you through some of the